rory81/growing_funds/README.md

 - the amount,
 - the project name (just in case the host has multiple project)
 - the reward chosen and
 - the delivery information.
-The delivery information will **not** be send if the selected option for reward is "*Nothing*".
+The delivery information will **not** be sent if the selected option for reward is "*Nothing*".

 One issue will be placed on the backlog to further improve this latter section:
 1) instead of the basic email with the order details the crowdfunding host will only get an email that a new order has been placed and can see the order details in a dashboard where all placed orders can be seen and sorted through.